Definitive guide

 Apple created the graphical web browser known as Safari.
 It is based primarily on open-source code, particularly WebKit.
 It replaced Internet Explorer for Mac, Cyberdog, and Netscape Navigator as the standard web browser for Macintosh computers.
 A Windows version was available from 2007 until 2012; it is supported on macOS, iOS, and iPadOS.

-6. According to Atlas VPN, Apple’s Safari web browser has more than 1 billion users today.
+6. According to Atlas VPN, Apple’s Safari web browser has over 1 billion users today.

 Over 1 billion people are currently using the Safari browser.
 Every iPhone and Mac comes pre-loaded with an Apple-developed browser.
 To protect its users’ privacy, Safari has added several features.
 The cross-site trackers that Intelligent Tracking Prevention (ITP) prevented from obtaining your data are listed in the browser’s privacy report.

-Steve Jobs was fascinated on the term “Freedom,” according to Don Melton, a former Apple employee who worked on the Safari project.
-He had put quite a bit of effort into persuading the group of this name.
+Steve Jobs was fascinated by the term “Freedom,” according to Don Melton, a former Apple employee who worked on the Safari project.
+He had put much effort into persuading the group of this name.
 Freedom represented their release from Microsoft and the then-dominant browser, Internet Explorer.

 On the other hand, Google Chrome has a staggering 3,378,967,819 users, which is three times as many.
 With roughly 212,695,000 users, Microsoft Edge is currently in third place.

-11. Safari is used by roughly one-third of all internet users in North America.
+10. Safari is used by roughly 1/3 of all internet users in North America.

 Chrome has a slight market share advantage in North America.
 About a third of all internet users in North America use Safari.